Skip to content

 The core layer of the API represents the user interface in a similar way to web pages.
 A window is comprised of a number of nested Elements that each can have custom rendering behavior and input event handling.

-The way Elements are created is imperative, which can be more optimal and reduce memory usage but requires more boilerplate and manual work to coordinate, especially when certain UI elements need to disappear and/or be replaced with something else.
+Element creation is imperative, which can be more efficient and reduce memory usage, but requires more boilerplate and manual coordination — especially when elements need to be dynamically added or removed.

 // initUI function can be passed to the UI controller bootstrap function.